puppetlabs/puppetserver/documentation/configuration.markdown

     #                TLS_RSA_WITH_AES_128_CBC_SHA256,
     #                TLS_RSA_WITH_AES_128_CBC_SHA]

     # The amount of time, in milliseconds, that an outbound HTTP connection
     # will wait for no data to be available before closing the socket.
 If not
     # defined, defaults to 20 minutes.
+If 0, the timeout is infinite and if
+    # negative, the value is undefined (system default).
     #socket-timeout: 1200000

-    # The mount of time, in milliseconds, that an output HTTP connection will
+    # The amount of time, in milliseconds, that an output HTTP connection will
-    # wait to connect to connect before giving up.
-It not defined, defaults to
+    # wait to connect before giving up.
+It not defined, defaults to 2 minutes.
+    # If 0, the timeout is infinite and if negative, the value is undefined (
-    # 20 minutes.
+    # system default).
-    #connect-timeout: 1200000
+    #connect-timeout: 120000
 }

 # settings related to profiling the puppet Ruby code